kubevirt/hyperconverged-cluster-operator/tools/README.md

  * Image uploads will be cancelled
  * VNC and Console connections will be closed

-After the rotation is done, all opperations will continue as usual.
+After the rotation is done, all operations will continue as usual.
 VirtualMachine and VirtualMachineInstance workloads will not be affected.